 Career Opportunities

 Career opportunities in health service management are diverse.
-Across all health sectors, there is demand for experienced professionals to fill roles to do with administration, service delivery, project management, team management, strategy, policy, and leadership.
+Across all health sectors, there is demand for experienced professionals to fill roles to do with administration, service delivery, project leadership, team organisation, strategy, policy, and leadership.

 In Australia, employment of Health and Welfare Services Managers is projected to surge by 26.5% over 5 years to 45,000 jobs by late 2026.